It’s time to “Waterproof” Chester County

 - available at convenient times to fit any schedule

-A new session of swimming lessons begins every seven weeks at the branches of the YMCA of Greater Brandywine.
+A new session of swimming lessons begins every month at the branches of the YMCA of Greater Brandywine.
 With convenient class times, warm water pools and financial assistance available, there’s no better place to enroll your children.